elmahio/documentation/docs/logging-to-elmah-io-from-powershell.md

 }
 ```

-In the first line, we create a new logger object with the `API_KEY` of the subscription we want to use.
-Then, in the `Catch` block, the catched exception is shipped off to the elmah.io log specified in `LOG_ID` together with a custom message.
+In the first line, we create a new logger object with the `API_KEY` of the subscription we want to use ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)).
+Then, in the `Catch` block, the catched exception is shipped off to the elmah.io log specified in `LOG_ID` ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)) together with a custom message.